bsddv532/day1-react-intro/README.md

    4. It supports JSX , which helps us to write html code inside javascript.
    5. It follows Unidirectional data flow or data binding.
    6. Using React native we can create mobile - application as well which supports both Android and iOS.
+   7. It helps to create single page applications.